These strategies will help DigitalOcean Holdings Inc. (DOCN) succeed

 Are institutional investors increasing their holdings in DOCN shares?

 The recent increase in stakes in DOCN appears to be a result of several institutional investors and hedge funds increasing their positions.
-The Vanguard Group, Inc.’s position in DOCN has decreased by -1.60% in the first quarter.
-The company now owns 4,829,637 shares of the stock, with a value of $123.01 million, following the sale of -78,297 additional shares during the last quarter.
+The Vanguard Group, Inc.’s position in DOCN has increased by 23.97% in the first quarter.
+The company now owns 5,987,091 shares of the stock, with a value of $175.72 million, following the purchase of 1,157,454 additional shares during the last quarter.
 BlackRock Fund Advisors made another increased to its shares in DOCN during the first quarter, upping its stake by 8.44%.
-During the last quarter, the company picked up 292,974 additional shares for a total stake of worth $95.84 million, bringing number of shares owned by the company to 3,762,670.
+During the last quarter, the company picked up 292,974 additional shares for a total stake of worth $110.43 million, bringing number of shares owned by the company to 3,762,670.

 During the first quarter, AllianceBernstein LP added a 966,755 position in DOCN.
-First Trust Advisors LP purchased an additional 0.35 million shares in the last quarter, increasing its holdings by 12.55%, now holding 3.15 million shares worth $80.24 million.
-At the end of the first quarter, JPMorgan Investment Management, I increased its DOCN holdings by 0.71% and now holds 1.68 million DOCN shares valued at $42.9 million with the added 11881.0 shares during the period.
+First Trust Advisors LP sold an additional -0.69 million shares in the last quarter, decreasing its holdings by -21.89%, now holding 2.46 million shares worth $72.22 million.
+At the end of the first quarter, JPMorgan Investment Management, I increased its DOCN holdings by 0.71% and now holds 1.68 million DOCN shares valued at $49.44 million with the added 11881.0 shares during the period.
 DOCN shares are owned by institutional investors to the tune of 54.60% at present.

 Leave a Reply